NARA Privacy Act Systems: NARA 25

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM: 44 U.S.C.
 2116(c) and 2307.

 ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES NARA maintains OFAS records on individuals to: Receive, maintain control of, and process orders for Point of Sale and other fee items; bill customers for orders; maintain payment records for orders; process refunds; and provide individuals with information on other NARA products.
 Customer order information may be initially disclosed to a NARA agent, a bank that collects and deposits payments in a lockbox specifically used for crediting order payments to the National Archives Trust Fund.
 NARA also may disclose information in OFAS records to process customer refunds to the Bureau of Public Debt (BPD), which provides NARA's financial and accounting system under a cross-servicing agreement.
-The routine use statements A, E, F and H, described in Appendix A, also apply to this system of records.
+The routine use statements A, E, F, H and I described in Appendix A, also apply to this system of records.

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM: Paper and electronic records.